What Is Making Tax Digital?

 • Multiple income sources – if you have both self-employment and property income, Xero handles separate submissions for each

-Connecting Xero to HMRC for MTD
+Connecting Xero to the Government Gateway

-2. Click Connect to HMRC
+2. Click Connect

 4. Enter your Government Gateway credentials and grant Xero permission to submit on your behalf